MEET OUR STAFF

 The SPCA of Soutwest Michigan is governed by a Board of Directors that volunteer their time to support SPCA SWMI mission and improve the lives of animals in our region.

-ERIC KAUSRUD Vice President
+ERIC KAUSRUD Interim President

 ALEXANDRA HAASE Treasurer

 PETE VANVRANKEN, DVM

 *Dates are subject to change.
 Please feel free to call or email before the meeting to confirm date!

 Katie Timber dedicates her life to animals in the communities that the SPCA of SWMI serves.
 She began her career with the SPCA in 2006 and was promoted to her position of Executive Director in 2013.
 Katie works tirelessly to transform the SPCA of SWMI into one of the most recognized, awarded and impactful animal welfare organizations in the Great Lakes region.
 Email: Katie@spcaswmich.org

 Dr. Pete is a 1974 graduate of MSU, and the founder of Dickman Road Veterinary Clinic.
 He and his wife , Sharon, have 2 children along with 3 dogs and 3 cats.
 Dr. Pete enjoys playing basketball, MSU sports and old cars.

 Dr. Marcath earned her Bachelor of Science in Animal Science in 2011 and a Doctorate of Veterinary Medicine in 2016, both from Michigan State University.
 She has a passion for emergency medicine and surgery, but mostly enjoys helping animals and the humans who love them get through their worst days.
 Originally from Almont, Michigan, she currently resides in Olivet with her fiance, Adam, her dog, Maisy, and cats, Monstro and Figaro.
 In her free time she enjoys distance running, road trips, and helping shelter animals.